Director: Frank G. Matero, Professor of Architecture and Historic Preservation

 The Center for Architectural Conservation is devoted to training and research in the technical conservation of the built environment.

-Since its founding, The Center has developed a robust research and training agenda through national and international project-based funding that has provided sponsored graduate and post-graduate internships and the facilities necessary for that research.
-The Center has had partnerships with a wide range of institutions, including:
+Since its founding more than 25 years ago, The Center has developed a robust research and training agenda through national and international project-based funding that has provided sponsored graduate and post-graduate internships and the facilities necessary for that research.
+Partnerships include a wide range of institutions, among them:

 - The National Park Service